Marta09le/management-system/README.md

 ## Greetings

-Hi, I'm Markiian!
+Hi, I'm Marta!
 I created a calendar management system ,which helps people to organise their time and create small notes inside some event.I hope that your next days will be productive than previous days with Calendario🥰🥰🥰